lcthomas/lcthomas.github.io/publications.md

   - ["What We Learned About the Humanities from a Study of Thousands of Newspaper Articles,"](https://culturalanalytics.org/article/35907-what-we-learned-about-the-humanities-from-a-study-of-thousands-of-newspaper-articles){:target="_blank"} co-authored with Abigail Droge, *Journal of Cultural Analytics*, May 24, 2002.
   - [Review of John Hay, *Postapocalyptic Fantasies in Antebellum American Literature* (2017); Johannes Voelz, *The Poetics of Insecurity* (2018); and Timothy Recuber, *Consuming Catastrophe: Mass Culture in America’s Decade of Disaster* (2016)](https://read.dukeupress.edu/american-literature/article-abstract/92/1/159/156860/Postapocalyptic-Fantasies-in-Antebellum-American?redirectedFrom=fulltext){:target="_blank"}; *American Literature* 92.1 (2020): 159-161.
 - ["Why We Read Novels,"](https://muse.jhu.edu/article/591469){:target="_blank"} _Contemporary Literature_ 56.2 (Summer 2015): 386-93.

+### Software and Datasets
+- WE1S Datasets, co-authored with WE1S project participants.
+[Click here to access all datasets and doi’s](https://zenodo.org/search?page=1&size=20&q=%2Bwe1s%20%2Bdataset%20-%22WE1S%20Collection%20Registry%20ID%22).
+    - 6 datasets totaling ~9.7 million records, including newspaper and magazine articles, posts from Twitter and Reddit, and TV and radio news transcripts, mainly from documents published or posted between 2005 and 2018.
+- WE1S Workspace, co-authored with WE1S project participants. <https://doi.org/10.5281/zenodo.5034712>.
+    - A containerized environment for importing, managing, and analyzing textual data using a variety of built-in analysis and visualization tools.
+Contains software for replicating WE1S data analysis workflows and allows users to upload their own data for analysis using our processes.